-- I love my braised chicken thighs with a crispy skin so it’s time for the oven.
+- I love my chicken with a crispy skin so it’s time for the oven.
 Preheat it to 250C / 475F and place the pan inside, without the lid this time.

 - Bake the thighs for about 15 minutes or until the skin is golden and the meat is fully cooked and super tender.
 You can also use the broiling mode for the final 5 minutes or so.